 Frederik obtained the degrees of Master of Laws (Ghent, 2002-2007, Magna Cum Laude, Specialty Public law and International Law), Master of Arts in History (Ghent, 2004-2008, Erasmus Paris IV-Sorbonne, Summa Cum Laude) and Research Master in International Relations (Sciences Po Paris, Ecole doctorale, 2008-2009, Magna Cum Laude).
 His Master thesis on the War of the Spanish Succession (Nec Pluribus Impar?
 De campagnes en onderhandelingen van Lodewijk XIV in de Zuidelijke Nederlanden, 1707-1708, under the direction of René Vermeir) was awarded the André Schaepdrijver Prize (OSGG) for best Master Thesis in History at Ghent University, and the Thesis Prize of the Werkgroep 18de Eeuw (Belgian-Dutch Society for Eighteenth Century Studies).
 The commercial version was published as Op zoek naar glorie in Vlaanderen.
 De Zonnekoning en de Spaanse Successie by UGA (series Standen en Landen/Anciens Pays et Assemblées d’Etats, vol. 108).
 The book won the 2012 Prize for Historical Research of the Province of East-Flanders (see publications).
+In, 2007, Frederik obtained the Ghent Court of Appeal Prize for best master papers in law (papers in open access on e-thesis).
+In 2016, he was awarded the Van Caenegem Prize for best article published by a young scholar in Comparative Legal History.

 He prepared a PhD dissertation in Law under the direction of Dirk Heirbaut at Ghent University as PhD-Fellow of the Research Foundation Flanders (FWO) from 2009 to 2013.
 He was a visiting researcher in London (Oct-Dec 2009), Frankfurt am Main (Max Planck Institute for European Legal History, Jan-Feb 2010), Paris (Jan-Jun 2011) and Heidelberg (Max Planck Institute for Comparative Public Law and International Law, Oct-Nov 2012).
 His thesis Balance of Power and International Law.
 European Diplomacy and the Elaboration of International Order, 18th Century and Post 1945 was successfully defended on 13 September 2013.
 The commercial version was published by Brill in 2015 (Balance of Power and Norm Hierarchy.
 Franco-British Diplomacy after the Peace of Utrecht) in the series Studies in the History of International Law (ed.
 Randall Lesaffer, see publications).